lukamiletic95/papers/Introduction.md

 	<h1>Introduction</h1>
 </div>

-In this section, a brief description of the concepts of blockchain will be provided in the`Background` subsection .
-Following that, in the second subsection there will be a
+In this section, a brief description of the concepts of blockchain will be provided in the`Background` part.
+Following that, in the second subsection called `About Tendermint` there will be another

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4MDMzMDQ4LDExODAzMjc2NTUsMTc1MD
+eyJoaXN0b3J5IjpbMTM4NzUyMzA4NCwxMTgwMzI3NjU1LDE3NT
-E1Mjg1OF19
+AxNTI4NThdfQ==
 -->